hawkgs/input-matcher/README.md

 [ Move B1, Click A1, Click C1, PressSeq D1 ]
 ```

 We can't compare `A` and `B1` because they are different types.
 Even if they were the same type, we can't be sure if the `A` is intended to represent/replicate the `B1`.
 That's why we should check the nearby actions as well.
 Targetting the neighbors hence `n - 1`, `n` and `n + 1`, appears to be reasonable.
 Anything farther from this can be considered as a deviation from the original input, so for example, it won't matter if `n` resembles `n + 3` or not.
-Of course, only one of the evaluated actions will recieve a coefficient - the one with the highest one because the resemblence is the greatest.
+Of course, only one of the evaluated actions will receive a coefficient - the one with the highest one because the resemblence is the greatest.

 Since we have to take in count the positions of the actions now, the scalar output array with coefficients won't help us.
 We will introduce a new object, the `OutputSet` which will keep the index offset and the coefficient: